WhiteAutumn/Activate/README.md

 # Activate

-Activate is a VR keyboard for Unity.
+Activate is a proof of concept VR keyboard for Unity.

 ### Demonstration
 ![Animated demo](demo.gif)